tinystats/teacups-giraffes-and-statistics/README.md

-# cars
+# Statistics with R
-testing R markdown out
+Uses RMarkdown to create a series of modules for learning R basics and statistics.